elukuro/goheru-markdown-blog-react/src/article/17-clean-code-tips-1-variable.md

 ## Dont hardcode values

 Hard coded values are difficult to maintain.
 Its a pain to keep track of and even more of a hassle to change.
-Instead, using a meaningful and searchable constant name (using `SCREAM_SNAK_CASE`) for a constant value is the way to go as shown for the function parameter shown below:
+Instead, using a meaningful and searchable constant name (using `SCREAM_SNAKE_CASE`) for a constant value is the way to go as shown for the function parameter shown below:

 ```
 function setConfig(hasKey = ''){